Batangas Food Trip: Must-Try Dishes In Batangas

 When I want to disconnect from everything and take a quick break – with no hesitation – I’d head over to Batangas and unwind.

-Aside from being my mother’s hometown, one can truly enjoy the solitude and sweeping views of the Taal Lake in San Nicolas town, the historical Taal Basilica, the stunning beaches in Catalagan, and the endless outdoor activities for the adrenaline seekers.
+Besides being my mother’s hometown, one can truly enjoy the Taal Lake’s solitude and sweeping views in San Nicolas town, the historical Taal Basilica, the stunning beaches in Catalagan, and the endless outdoor activities for the adrenaline seekers.